0E9B061F/0E9B061F.github.io/src/info/void-cheatsheet.md

 * `xbps-install -Su` --- update the system
 * `xbps-install PACKAGE` --- install PACKAGE
+* `xbps-install -A` --- install a package temporarily, for evaluation. this package and its dependencies will be removed when `xbps-remove -o` is run
 * `xbps-query -Rs QUERY` --- search repositories for packages
 * `xbps-query -f PACKAGE` --- list files provided by PACKAGE
 * `xbps-query -l` --- list all packages with versions and descriptions
 * `xbps-query -l | cut -d " " -f 2 | sed "s/^\(.*\)-.*$/\1/"` --- list all package names (might want to alias this)
+* `xbps-remove -R PACKAGE` --- remove a package and any of its dependendcies that are no longer needed
+* `xbps-remove -Oo` --- remove orphan packages and clean the cache. will also remove packages installed with `xbps-install -A`

 Install `xtools` for additional tools: